Master in Advanced Metallic Materials and Engineering

 The medium of instruction for this program is English.

-During their study, students will actively use technical equipment that will help them test their theoretical knowledge in experimental setting.
+During their study, students will actively use technical equipment that will help them test their theoretical knowledge in an experimental setting.
 The educational process is based on the modular system, which allows students to choose the courses they deem necessary and beneficial for their future career from a total number of courses offered by the program.

 The program includes the following parts: